sumn2u/learn-javascript/en/server-side/nodejs.md

 ```bash
 v20.7.0
 ```
-## Running the Node.js REPL
+## Node.js REPL

-REPL stands for Read Evaluate Print Loop, and allows you to run code from the terminal.
+REPL is a command line interface that stands for Read Evaluate Print Loop, which enables you to run code from the terminal.
+To get started, type the following command into your terminal:
-Type into your terminal this command:

 ```bash
 node
 ```
-In this prompt, you can run code, like this:
+Once you enter this prompt, you can run code, like this:

 ```js
 > console.log("Hello World")